 14) Site Location.
-AHFA will not consider any application (for a new construction Project or rehabilitation Project that is less than 50% Occupied) if the proposed Project is located within a radius of 2 miles (2-Mile Radius Requirement), as hereinafter defined, of any other Project approved by AHFA for funding in a prior year's cycle that has not been Placed-In-Service and/or is not 90% or more Occupied at the time of application for all Active AHFA Projects, excluding HOME only, HOME ARP only and/or HTF only funded AHFA Projects.
+AHFA will not consider any application (for a new construction Project or rehabilitation Project that is less than 50% Occupied) if the proposed Project is located within a radius of 2 miles (2-Mile Radius Requirement), as hereinafter defined, of any other Project approved by AHFA for funding in a prior year's cycle that has not been Placed-In-Service and/or is not 90% or more Occupied at the time of application for all Active AHFA Projects, excluding AHFA HOME only, AHFA HOME ARP only and/or AHFA HTF only funded AHFA Projects.
+Projects with allocations of CDBG Disaster Relief funds, RAD and PBR Vouchers are also exempt.